 There are pros and cons to just about everything in life.
 Like living in the middle of nowhere, for example.
 For the most part it’s great; it’s beautiful, one has lots of elbow room, the crime rate is low, etc. On the other hand, there is a downside.
 Isolation requires driving long distances for refined cultural experiences and also for many goods and services; Amazon can only fill so many voids.
-Life in a 36-square-mile township which has a population density of less than two people per square mile is vastly different than the life experienced by most Americans.
+Life in a 36-square-mile township which has a population density of less than one person per square mile is vastly different than the life experienced by most Americans.
 Most of the time I’m OK with that.
-And there are perks – like being more than 37 miles from the nearest McDonald’s, Wal-Mart, etc.!
+And there are perks – like being a long distance from the nearest McDonald’s, Wal-Mart, etc.!

 One of the biggest problematic voids plaguing low-population areas is the lack of competent tradespeople.
 Those who are skilled have long waiting lists for their time; they are constantly in demand.
 When taking on the Project House, Jim and I intended to farm out as much work as we could to others.
 It was a goal of the owners to get the exterior cleaned up and painted as soon as possible.
 Neither Jim nor I wanted to paint the exterior; there were more than enough interior issues to keep us busy for a while.
 The painters we knew of were all booked for the season.
 We finally learned of someone new to the area who was looking for work.
 We took a chance.
 He worked hard, did what was expected, but disappeared and moved out of the area after working off his advanced pay.
 No explanation; just gone.
 Whatever.